-What travelling 54,000 miles by train taught me about model railwaysWaiting for your comment 1 year, 5 months ago Beginner's No Comments Array
+What travelling 54,000 miles by train has taught me about keeping my model railway in tip-top condition.

-For all the abuse they get, Network Rail – the organisation managing track in the UK – spends a huge amount of time and resource on trying to keep the railways running.
-(If you’re interested, there’s a great info graphic on how much they spend and on what to maintain the railway here).
+For all the abuse they get, Network Rail – the organisation managing track in the UK – spends a huge amount of time and resources on trying to keep the railways running.

 And if you want your trains to run smoothly, you need to do the same on your layout, as I wrote in the post on keeping trains running smoothly and track cleaning tips.